-- the number of clients that are domestic PEPs if any; - the number of clients that are international organization PEPs; - the number of clients that are foreign PEPs; - the number of clients that are family members or close associates of PEPs; - the firm's risk management system for customers and beneficial owners to determine if they are PEPs; and - in cases where there is a higher risk relationship assessed with a PEP, are these relationships approved by senior management?
+- the number of clients that are international organization PEPs; - the number of clients that are foreign PEPs; - the number of clients that are family members or close associates of PEPs; - the firm's risk management system for customers and beneficial owners to determine if they are PEPs; and - in cases where there is a higher risk relationship assessed with a PEP, are these relationships approved by senior management?
 Include measures to mitigate high risk and ensure compliance with guidelines in the policy and procedure document.

-Fit and Proper Test
+Fit and Proper Test7